-Adult & Child Health has always known this and has always offered support to addicted people.
+Adult & Child Health knows this and has always offered support to addicted people.
 However, the opioid crisis hit addictions treatment in Indiana hard.
 The addictions team at Adult & Child Health was no exception.
 It forced this service line to make a decision in the face of such a heavy burden: to strengthen or to snap.
-They chose to strengthen.
+It chose to strengthen.

 How Adult & Child Health is serving those who are addicted

-In 2017, the addictions team rebuilt, according to Lyndsey White, assistant director of outpatient and addictions.
-She would know, because she was the one who built it.
-Hired this past May, Lyndsey worked closely with Tara Elsner, director of outpatient and addictions, to develop the best team and service structure possible.
-Adult & Child Health hired nine licensed clinical addictions counselors, It also created a working relationship with every service line that could offer substance abuse assistance.
+The addictions team rebuilt in 2017.
+It wanted to rally and meet the community’s significantly increasing needs.
+Over the last year and-a-half, the addictions team and its leadership partnered to grow and develop the best team and service structure.
+Adult & Child Health hired nine licensed clinical addictions counselors.
+It also created a working relationship with every service line that could offer substance abuse assistance.

-Licensed Clinical Addiction Counselors are now stationed in all Adult & Child Health offices.
+All Adult & Child Health offices have Licensed Clinical Addiction Counselors.
 They’re also fully integrated into the A&C continuum of care.